Dynam1co/100-days-of-code/log.md

 ### Day 8: September 4, 2019
 ##### Solved another problem with virtualenv in Scrapy project.
 Waste of time creating docker with hadoop.

-**Today's Progress**: Today I solved a problem with virtualenv in Scrapy project, also I created a guide to show how to use a existing virtualenv in PyCharm.
+**Today's Progress**: Today I solved a problem with virtualenv in Scrapy project, also I created a guide to show how to use an existing virtualenv in PyCharm.
 I tried many times to create hadoop cluster docker, unsuccessfully.

 **Thoughts:** Tomorrow I will continue trying to create the cluster